danny-avila/LibreChat/docs/features/stt_tts.md

 ### Coqui

 !!! info "NOTE"
-    Coqui has been tested only on localAI, but it should work on any other local coqui instance
+    Coqui has been tested only on LocalAI, but it should work on any other local coqui instance

 To use the Coqui local TTS service, you need to have a local coqui instance running.
 You can find more information on how to set up a local coqui instance with LocalAI in the [LocalAI's documentation](https://localai.io/features/text-to-audio/#-coqui).
 Once you have a local coqui instance running, you can configure the TTS service as followed: